alexhaydock/pinewall/README.md

 It's worth noting that Pinewall also offers the chance to run WireGuard, but WireGuard is not listed above as a service as it does not run as a service in the traditional sense.
 WireGuard is a native part of the Linux kernel and is managed by creating a WireGuard interface in `/etc/network/interfaces` rather than any kind of service.
 Other distributions may use a service like `wg-quick` which wraps some additional convenience features into WireGuard setup, but this is not strictly needed.
 I do not use it in Pinewall because the dependency chain for `wg-quick` causes `iptables` to be installed, and I want to run a pure `nftables`-only setup.

 ## What doesn't work yet?
-* IPv6 ruleset for nftables
+* IPv6 ruleset for nftables (in this repo)
   * My production config for this is very functional, but I'm fully aware that the one in this repository needs a lot of work to be functional and useful.
 For obvious reasons, the configs in this repo are just examples rather than the full configs I run in production complete with my entire firewall layout and PPPoE passwords and such.
 Regrettably, this means they get a lot less attention than the ones I've actually got running in production.
   * For the time being, I'd recommend [this post on the Alpine wiki](https://wiki.alpinelinux.org/wiki/Linux_Router_with_VPN_on_a_Raspberry_Pi_(IPv6)#nftables) which shows off a good IPv6 nftables ruleset.
 * DHCPv6
   * Pinewall does not currently support DHCPv6 as either a server or a client.
+I probably won't bother to implement this.
   * I'm fortunate enough to have a very forward-thinking ISP (shout-out to [AAISP](https://www.aa.net.uk/) in the UK) who routes a static IPv6 `/48` to me.
 I just pick static `/64` ranges from this allocation and assign them to my VLANs, rather than needing to deal with prefix delegation from upstream.
 For this reason, I haven't bothered including it in Pinewall.
-* Log monitoring and alerting
-  * I haven't really decided on my solution for this yet, but I'll probably end up using rsyslog with some janky output formatting to feed directly to a Splunk HTTP Event Collector (HEC) endpoint.

 ## Why Alpine Edge rather than the latest stable release?
 This is mostly down to the fact that the Linux kernel package for Raspberry Pi seems to update more rapidly than in the stable branch, though I cant say that this is entirely consistent.
 But I've had no problems so far running with Edge so I've decided to stick with that approach.